-The Olympian gods were the main gods of Ancient Greece.
-After overthrowing their ancestors, the Titans, the Olympian gods became the rulers of the World (Cosmos), representing the civilization of the world.
-The Olympian gods majestically and democratically dwelled on Mount Olympus, the highest mountain in Greece, built by the Cyclopes.
+The Olympian GodsThe Olympian gods were the main gods of Ancient Greece.
+After defeating their ancestors, the Titans, the Olympian gods became the rulers of the world (cosmos) and represented the civilization of the world.
+The Olympian gods dwelt majestically and democratically on Mount Olympus, the highest mountain in Greece, which was built by the Cyclopes.
 The leader of the Olympian gods was Zeus.